sancovp/the_sanctuary_system/philosophy/ontology/TRANSPO/intro_to_TRANSPO.md

 * **Data Integration and Interoperability:**  Providing a common framework for understanding and connecting diverse datasets.
 * **Symbolic Programming:**  Building systems that can reason and act based on explicit knowledge.
 * **Dynamic Knowledge Graph Construction:**  Facilitating the creation and evolution of knowledge graphs.

-**Getting Started:**

-This repository contains the Cypher statements defining the TRANSPO ontology.
-You can import these statements into a graph database like Neo4j to explore and utilize the ontology.